-You can reserve your buggy prior to arriving on Hamilton Island or you can simply book a buggy once you get here.
+You can reserve your buggy prior to arriving on Hamilton Island or you can book a buggy once you get here.

 The pricing starts at around $90 per 24 hours and the buggy seats up to 4 people.

 You’ll be able to cruise around the whole island a lot quicker than if you were to explore on foot or have to wait for the bus, plus it’s a must-do experience on Hamilton Island.

 VISIT THE HAMILTON ISLAND WILDLIFE SANCTUARY

-Visiting Hamilton Island Wildlife Sanctuary gives you the opportunity to get up close and personal to some iconic Australian wildlife.
+Visiting Hamilton Island Wildlife Sanctuary gives you the opportunity to get up close and personal with some iconic Australian wildlife.